Have new recipes emailed to you.

 When you’re not interested in ordering pizza, and you don’t really want to fuss with dinner, Sausage and Pepper Stromboli wins every time!

-If you’re serving Sausage and Pepper Stromboli for dinner, serve it along with a salad, or soup and some veggie sticks for a complete meal.
 When I made this, I had some left over.
 Don’t think I didn’t eat it cold the next morning for breakfast (if you love cold, leftover pizza this will win you over, too)!

 Add the sausage to a skillet over medium-high heat and cook until the sausage is browned.
 Remove from the skillet and set aside.
 Drain and discard any remaining oil from the skillet.